-Each network area (TGT, GT2, GT3, GT4, GT5) will have an individual monthly and liability cap.
+Each network area (TGT, GT2, GT3, GT4, GT5) will have an individual monthly liability cap.

 Every month, the liabilities will be calculated in line with the logic detailed within the section above.
-Where the liability amount exceeds to the monthly cap for the network area, the capped value will be prorated across the Shippers with SMPs within that network area which have incurred a liability.
+Where the liability amount exceeds the monthly cap for the network area, the capped value will be prorated across the Shippers with SMPs within that network area which have incurred a liability.

 Where the monthly liability charge does not exceed the cap for the network area, no proration will occur, and the liabilities incurred will be paid in full to the relevant Shipper(s).